MicrosoftDocs/learn/learn-pr/student-evangelism/collaborate-with-git/includes/2-exercise-clone.md

     ```

-1. You should see output like this example:
+1. Check the output.
+You should see output like this example:

     ```output
     2bf69ab Add simple HTML and stylesheet